 Connect your Samsung device to your Mac with USB cable;

 Just click on the "Backup" button then it will backup your contacts, emails, applications and etc. automatically.

-All the above are the easy and practical three ways to transfer Android files to Mac.
+All the above is the 4 efficient ways to transfer Android files or photos to Mac.
 Could the above solutions help with the issue?
 Welcome to share it with your friends and feel free to share your ideas below.